 Readers Recommend what to read, watch, and listen to

 If you read this book and want to talk about it, come to the next meeting of the Southwest Morning Reading Group!
 The group meets at 11 am on the second Wednesday of the month, in the Southwest Branch Community Room.
-The next meeting is March 12 at 11 am.
-The Dog Stars is March’s book.
+The next meeting is September 10 at 11 am.
+A Star for Mrs. Blake is September’s book.
 Come discuss!

 Other Items You Might Enjoy